 Bliss McIntosh (Tune Jam, Community Garden) has a BA in Ethnomusicology from Wesleyan University and has been a musician/ craftsperson/ dancer/ gardener/ cook for her whole life, passing on her knowledge along the way to anyone who will come along for the ride.

-Lindsay Shaner (Hip Hop, Tap, Beginning Ballet & Tap, Pre-Ballet, Intro to Ballet, Ballet 1, Ballet 2, Parent & Me, Ballet & Tumbling, Barre Fit) received her B.S. in Dance from Radford University, graduating with honors.
-Since then, she has performed professionally with Footworks Percusive Dance Ensemble and spent the past 15 years teaching.
-While she has experience teaching, ballet, tap, jazz, modern, pointe, and hip hop, Lindsay’s focus and passion for the last several years has been teaching creative movement and ballet to 2-5yr olds.
+Lindsay Shaner (Hip Hop, Tap, Beginning Ballet & Tap, Pre-Ballet, Intra to Ballet, Ballet 1, Ballet 2, Parent & Me, Ballet & Tumbling, Barre Fit) received her B.S. in Dance from Radford University, graduating with honors.
+Since then, she has performed professionally with Footworks Percusive Dance Ensemble and spent the past 18 years teaching.

 David Snider (Theater) received his MFA from New York University, Tisch School of the Arts and his BA in English Literature/Russian language from Dickinson College, magna cum laude, Phi Beta Kappa.
 He has directed, produced, acted and taught with Arena Stage, the Shakespeare Theatre Company, the Kennedy Center, the Joseph Papp Public Theater, the Hangar Theatre, Playwrights Horizons, Jean Cocteau Repertory and the Maddermarket Theatre of Norwich, England, among others.
 He is currently on the faculties of both Skidmore College in Saratoga Springs, NY and American University in Washington, DC.
 In 2010 he received the National Arts and Humanities Youth Program Award from the President’s Committee on the Arts and the Humanities from First Lady Michelle Obama, in a private ceremony at the White House, in recognition of his leadership of after-school arts programming for public school students with Young Playwrights’ Theater in Washington, DC.